shawndibble/ultima/content/Sessions/08 - To the Underdark.md

 # Notes

-The high priestess informs us that the next piece of the phylactery is located in [[Menzoberranza]] and is under control by the House of Stein.
+The high priestess informs us that the next piece of the phylactery is located in [[Menzoberanzza]] and is under control by the House of Stein.
 We do not have any other information.

 We go to the mage's guild and [[Rodger]] helps teleports us to our destination but warns us to ensure we do not disturb the teleportation circle when we arrive.